SubhanshuMG/gitlab-import-export/README.md

 | **Export/Import permissions**   | Admin or Maintainer on all projects    |
 | **Shell access**                | For running scripts & storing archives |

-> **Tip 💡** Store tokens with a secrets manager or environment variables.
+> Store tokens with a secrets manager or environment variables.
 The scripts will automatically fall back to environment variables if present (see comments inside each script).

 ---